 We have seen branding and positioning theory emerge as an effective route to understanding the complex psychology that results in name recognition, visual memory and loyalty between clients and their lawyers.
 On a practical level, we have watched branding at work in a few law firms—and we are impressed by the results and the quick acceptance by lawyers and management committees.

-It’s true that your law firm’s brand is more than the firm’s name and the logo.
+Your law firm’s brand is indeed more than the firm’s name and the logo.

 A successful brand has many elements (to learn more, we recommend you read the following (and watch the video): Five Tips To Help You Brand Your Law Firm or Law Practice).

 Contrary to popular belief, branding elements don’t include generic phrases.
 Nearly every law firm claims “they’re client-focused,” they “achieve results,” they “are innovative,” etc. It would be nice if that were true, but it’s not, and prospective clients simply ignore those bombastic claims.